 Looking for a cable-free earphone experience?
 We've rounded up the best wireless headphones you can buy in 2015.

-Whether you're looking for on-ear or over-ear headphones, Bluetooth or RF wireless options, we have a recommendation for your needs, whatever your budget.
+Whether you're looking for on-ear or over-ear headphones, Bluetooth or RF wireless options, we have a recommendation.
+There are budget and premium headphones for you to consider, featuring brands such as Bose, Philips and Sennheiser.

-From £30 to £300, we've rounded-up the best wireless headphones from our most recent reviews, and we'll be keeping this page updated as and when we review new cans...
+From £30 to £300, we think these are the best wireless headphones on the market, and we'll be keeping this page updated as and when we review fresh alternatives...

 Best wireless headphones under £50